-System provides retirement benefits, as well as, death and disability benefits.
+System provides retirement benefits, as well as death and disability benefits.
 The net position of the System is held in the New York State Common Retirement Fund (the Fund), which was established to hold all net assets and record changes in plan net position allocated to the System.
 The Comptroller of the State of New York serves as the trustee of the Fund and is the administrative head of the System.
 System benefits are established under the provisions of the New York State Retirement and Social Security Law (NYSRSSL).
 Once a public employer elects to participate in the System, the election is irrevocable.
 The New York State Constitution provides that pension membership is a contractual relationship and plan benefits cannot be diminished or impaired.
-Benefits can be changed for future members only by enactment of a State statute.
-The District also participates in the Public Employees' Group Life Insurance Plan (GLIP), which provides death benefits in the form of life insurance.
+Benefits can be changed for future members only by enactment of a state statute.
+The district also participates in the Public Employees' Group Life Insurance Plan (GLIP), which provides death benefits in the form of life insurance.
 The System is included in the State's financial report as a pension trust fund.
-That report, including information with regard to benefits provided, may be found at www.osc.state.ny.us/retire/publications/index.php or obtained by writing to the New York State and Local Retirement System, 110 State Street, Albany, NY 12244.
+That report, including information regarding benefits provided, may be found at www.osc.state.ny.us/retire/publications/index.php or obtained by writing to the New York State and Local Retirement System, 110 State Street, Albany, NY 12244.

-- 2) Funding policies: The Systems are noncontributory except for employees who joined after July 27, 1976, who contribute 3 percent of their salary for the first ten years of membership, and employees who joined on or after January 1, 2010 who generally contribute 3.0 to 3.5 percent of their salary for their entire length of service.
+- 2) Funding policies: The Systems are noncontributory except for employees who joined after July 27, 1976, who contribute 3 percent of their salary for the first ten years of membership, and employees who joined on or after January 1, 2010, who generally contribute 3.0 to 3.5 percent of their salary for their entire length of service.
 In addition, employee contribution rates under ERS tier VI vary based on a sliding salary scale.
 For ERS, the Comptroller annually certifies the actuarially determined rates expressly used in computing the employers' contributions based on salaries paid during the Systems' fiscal year ending March 31.
-For TRS, contribution rates are established annually by the New York State Teachers' Retirement Board pursuant to Article 11 of the Education law. - a) The District's share of the required contributions, based on covered payroll paid for the District's year ended June 30, was:
+For TRS, contribution rates are established annually by the New York State Teachers' Retirement Board pursuant to Article 11 of the Education law. - a) The district's share of the required contributions, based on covered payroll paid for the district's year ended June 30, was:

 Contributions ERS TRS

+2021 \$ 294,974 \$ 648,599

-2020 \$ 289,477 \$ 772,138
+2020 289,477 772,138

 2019 307,161 690,481

-(a) 2018 285,485 803,895

-- b) The District contributions made to the Systems were equal to 100 percent of the contributions required for each year.
-ERS has provided additional disclosures through entities that elected to participate in Chapter 260, 57, and 105. - 3) Pension Liabilities, Pension Expense (Credit), and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions. - a) At June 30, 2020, the District reported the following asset/(liability) for its proportionate share of the net pension asset /(liability) for each of the Systems.
-The net pension asset/(liability) was measured as of March 31, 2020 for ERS and June 30, 2019 for TRS.
+- b) The district contributions made to the Systems were equal to 100 percent of the contributions required for each year.
+ERS has provided additional disclosures through entities that elected to participate in Chapter 260, 57, and 105. - 3) Pension Liabilities, Pension Expense (Credit), and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions. - a) At June 30, 2021, the district reported the following asset/(liability) for its proportionate share of the net pension asset /(liability) for each of the Systems.
+The net pension asset/(liability) was measured as of March 31, 2021 for ERS and June 30, 2020 for TRS.
 The total pension asset/(liability) used to calculate the net pension asset/(liability) was determined by an actuarial valuation.
-The District's proportion of the net pension asset/(liability) was based on a projection of the District's long-term share of contributions to the Systems relative to the projected contributions of all participating members, actuarially determined.
-This information was provided by the ERS and TRS Systems in reports provided to the District.
+The district's proportion of the net pension asset/(liability) was based on a projection of the district's long-term share of contributions to the Systems relative to the projected contributions of all participating members, actuarially determined.
+This information was provided by the ERS and TRS Systems in reports provided to the district.

 ERS TRS

-Actuarial valuation date 4/1/2019 6/30/2018
+Actuarial valuation date 4/1/2020 6/30/2020

-Net pension liability (asset) \$ 1,690,182 \$ (1,131,650)
+Net pension liability (asset)\$ 6,644 \$ 1,191,799

 District's portion of the Plan's total

-net pension liability (asset) 0.006383% 0.043558%
+net pension liability (asset) 0.006672% 0.043130%